joseluisgs/joseluisgs/README.md

 https://rahuldkjain.github.io/gh-profile-readme-generator/
 **joseluisgs/joseluisgs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: a tener en cuenta

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...